megfan/React_Quiz/README.md

 # ReactQuiz
-A multiple choice quiz with React about react made as a final project at CodersLab bootcamp.
+A multiple choice quiz made in ReactJS as a final project at Coders Lab bootcamp.
 It contains 20 questions about Java Script and React.

 ## View Demo: